-To avoid bias, we assigned subjects to objects randomly, but manually tweaked the assignment to guarantee balanced sample sizes and to ensure no two neighbouring subjects would work on the same class or treatment at the same time.
-Subjects without sufficient knowledge of Java and JUnit may affect the results; to avoid this problem we only accepted subjects with past experience, and we provided the tutorial before the experiment.
+To avoid bias, we assigned participants to objects randomly, but manually tweaked the assignment to guarantee balanced sample sizes and to ensure no two neighbouring participants would work on the same class or treatment at the same time.
+Participants without sufficient knowledge of Java and JUnit may affect the results; therefore, we only accepted participants with past experience, and we provided the tutorial before the experiment.
 In the background questionnaire, we included five JUnit and five Java quiz questions.
 On average, 6.93 out of these 10 questions were answered correctly, which strengthens our belief that the existing knowledge was sufficient.
-A blocking assignment strategy may have resulted in a better assignment based on the subjects' knowledge of Java and JUnit, but we pre-generated our assignment to avoid splitting the experiment into two sessions in order to have the time to evaluating the answers to the background questionnaire and designing the blocking assignment.
+A blocking assignment strategy may have resulted in a better assignment based on the participants' knowledge, but we pregenerated our assignment to avoid splitting the experiment into two sessions in order to have the time to evaluating the answers to the background questionnaire and designing the blocking assignment.

-Experiment objectives may have been unclear to subjects; to counter this threat we tested and revised all our material on a pilot study, and interacted with the subjects during the tutorial exercise and experiment to ensure they understood the objectives.
-As each subject performed two tasks, it is possible that those with an assisted task in the first session could grasp insight on how tests should be written out of inspection of the automatically generated tests.
-To counter this threat, our assignment of objects to subjects ensures that each pair of classes/treatments occurs in all possible orders.
+Experiment objectives may have been unclear to participants; to counter this threat we tested and revised all our material on a pilot study, and interacted with the participants during the tutorial exercise and experiment to ensure they understood the objectives.
+As each participant performed two tasks, it is possible that those with an assisted task in the first session could grasp insight on how tests should be written out of inspection of the automatically generated tests.
+To lessen the impact of this learning effect, our assignment of objects to participants ensures that each pair of classes/treatments occurs in all possible orders.
 Our training in the use of EVOSUITE may not be sufficient, and indeed our results suggest that developer education is important.
 However, there are no established best practices on how to use automated unit test generation tools during development, so we can only provide basic training, and hope to establish these best practices as a result of our experiment.

-To counter tiredness we included 15-minutes breaks after the tutorial session and between the two main sessions, and provided soft drinks and snacks throughout the experiment.
-In order to minimise subjects' communication, we imposed exam conditions, and explicitly asked subjects not to exchange information or discuss experiment details during the breaks.
+To counter fatigue effects we included 15-minutes breaks after the tutorial session and between the two main sessions, and provided soft drinks and snacks throughout the experiment.
+In order to minimise participants' communication, we imposed exam conditions, and explicitly asked participants not to exchange information or discuss experiment details during the breaks.

-External: For pragmatic reasons, the subjects of our study are all students, which is a much discussed topic in the literature (e.g., [28, 29]).
+External: For pragmatic reasons, the participants of our study are all students, which is a much discussed topic in the literature (e.g., [28, 29]).
 However, we see no reason why automatic unit test generation should be useful only to developers with many years of experience, and argue that students are thus at least close to the population of interest [30].